| Port Credit Marine Surveys

 the wheel saying "You take it".

-Sharon and I will comfortably run vessels of up to 60' between Antigua and Lake Superior for vessels larger than this we have a short list of trusted additional crew.
+Sharon and I will comfortably run vessels of up to 55' (like a Fleming 55)' between Antigua and Lake Superior for vessels larger than this we have a short list of trusted additional crew.

 There are some areas that we will not run overnight due to traffic and navigational issues.